-The customary anti-dilution provisions contained in the Financing Warrant Agreement include provisions calling for adjustment of the number of Ordinary Shares issuable upon exercise of the Financing Warrants, except in the case of an Excluded Issuance (as defined in the Financing Warrant Agreement), upon, among other events, (a) the issuance or deemed issuance of Ordinary Shares by the Company without consideration or for consideration per share less than Initial Share Price, including through the issuance of options or convertible securities, a change in the terms or treatment of options or convertible securities, a change in the consideration received for the exercise of options or convertible securities, or the occurrence of certain dividends or distributions, among other things, (b) dividend, subdivision or combination of Ordinary Shares, or (c) reorganization, reclassification, consolidation, or merger.
+The customary anti-dilution provisions contained in the Financing Warrant Agreement include provisions calling for adjustment of the number of Ordinary Shares issuable upon exercise of the Financing Warrants, except in the case of an Excluded Issuance (as defined in the Financing Warrant Agreement), upon, among other events, (a) the issuance or deemed issuance of Ordinary Shares by the Company without consideration or for consideration per share less than Initial Share Price, including through the issuance of options or convertible securities, a change in the consideration received for the exercise of options or convertible securities, or the occurrence of certain dividends or distributions, among other things, (b) dividend, subdivision or combination of Ordinary Shares, or (c) reorganization, reclassification, consolidation, or merger.

 Under the Financing Warrant Agreement, no Financing Warrant may be transferred or assigned by a Holder except with the written consent of the Company (which may not be unreasonably withheld or delayed).
-Notwithstanding the foregoing, a Holder may assign any Financing Warrant and its rights and obligations under the Financing Warrant Agreement to one or more of its affiliates without the consent of the Company; provided that such transferee or assignee agrees in writing to be bound by and subject to the terms and conditions of the Financing Warrant.
+Notwithstanding, a Holder may assign any Financing Warrant and its rights and obligations under the Financing Warrant Agreement to one or more of its affiliates without the consent of the Company; provided that such transferee or assignee agrees in writing to be bound by and subject to the terms and conditions of the Financing Warrant.

-The Company shall have the right to redeem all or any portion of the unvested issued Financing Warrants upon notice to the holders of the Financing Warrants at a redemption price per Financing Warrant equal to the Initial Share Price (the "Redemption Price"); provided, however, that any such redemption of Financing Warrants hereunder shall be for a minimum aggregate Redemption Price of \$1,000,000 and shall be effected on a pro rata basis among all unvested issued Financing Warrants.
+The Company shall have the right to redeem all or any portion of the unvested issued Financing Warrants upon notice to the Financing Warrant Holders at a redemption price per Financing Warrant equal to the Initial Share Price (the "Redemption Price"); provided, however, that any such redemption of Financing Warrants hereunder shall be for a minimum aggregate Redemption Price of one million U.S. dollars (\$1,000,000) and shall be effected on a pro rata basis among all issued Financing Warrants.
 The Company may only exercise the redemption right three (3) times.

-The securities that have been and, in the absence of an effective registration statement covering such issuance, may be issued by the Company to the holders of the Financing Warrants pursuant to the Warrant Subscription Agreement have been and will be issued in reliance upon the exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D promulgated thereunder.
+The securities that have been and, in the absence of an effective registration statement covering such issuance, may be issued by the Company to the Financing Warrant Holders pursuant to the Warrant Subscription Agreement have been and will be issued in reliance upon the exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D promulgated thereunder.